-'Star Fox Zero,' E3 2015 trailer
+'Star Fox Zero', E3 2015 trailer

 Many of these remaining games WILL be great

-Compared to the exclusives that are actually imminent for PS4, the Wii U's 2015 line-up is actually pretty awesome—and the muted response to Nintendo's E3 Digital Event probably has much to do with us already knowing about said awesomeness.
+Compared to the exclusives that are actually imminent for PS4, the Wii U's 2015 line-up is actually pretty awesome – and the muted response to Nintendo's E3 Digital Event probably has much to do with us already knowing about said awesomeness.
 The Treehouse presentation of Star Fox Zero suggested that the Platinum-developed shooter is a bit rough right now, but there's no denying it plays pretty solidly.
 Nintendo are masters of polish, so expect its final form, like that of Captain Toad and Splatoon before it, to improve greatly before Platinum move on to complete Project Guard.

-Yoshi's Woolly World is more or less good to go, releasing in the UK on June 26 (American players will have to wait until October), and offers a decent challenge underneath its adorable veneer, providing you don't switch to its mellow mode.
+Yoshi's Woolly World is more or less good to go, releasing in the UK on the 26th of June (American players will have to wait until October), and offers a decent challenge underneath its adorable veneer, providing you don't switch to its mellow mode.
 Mario Tennis: Ultra Smash will likely also be a lot better than the preview suggested, given the series' past form, and Super Mario Maker could be a genuine game changer.
 It improves on every Direct, and the levels displayed at the World Championships show enormous potential.

-'Fatal Frame: Maiden of the Black Water,' E3 2015 trailer
+'Fatal Frame: Maiden of the Black Water', E3 2015 trailer

-Interesting localizations are looming too, which the Digital Event bizarrely neglected.
+Interesting localisations are looming too, which the Digital Event bizarrely neglected.
 Devil's Third is an ultra-violent third-person slash 'n' shooter from Tomonobu Itagaki (of Ninja Gaiden fame).
 The single-player mode has a whiff of the PS2 era about it, from the macho lead to the OTT box art, but the multiplayer looks amazing.
 Want to be a ninja wearing a watermelon helmet and blow up a castle with a bazooka?
 This is your game.
 I hope it revels in its insanity and goes full TimeSplitters on us when it emerges in Europe, Australia and Japan in August (American release date: TBC).

 Rodea the Sky Soldier intrigues, a weird hybrid of NiGHTS and Kid Icarus.
 Fatal Frame: Maiden of the Black Water should also impress.
 The West hasn't seen recent series entries translated into English, but basically you play a young Japanese girl who uses a camera to see the ghostly forms attacking her.
 Many people regard the atmospheric titles as far scarier than recent Resident Evil and Silent Hill games, and the ability to use the GamePad as the camera means this could be the series' peak.